rogersuen/rogersuen.github.io/_posts/2015-03-20-adf-timezone-for-convertdatetime.md

 Clearly, the class `Date` represents a determinate point in time which is in the time zone GMT.
 To display a `Date`, we need a converter or a formatter to turn the `Date` into a `String` which represents the "wall clock time" local to a specific time zone.
 When the target time zone changes, the resulting `String` or the "wall clock time" could change, but the value of the `Date` does not change in this process.

-The following figure illustrats how the date and time date passes through a typical ADF application:
+The following figure illustrates how the date and time data passes through a typical ADF application:

 ![Image: Date Data Handling]({{ site.baseurl }}{{ page.id }}/date-handling.png)